 Wet Monday is a tradition steeped in symbolism.
 Most obviously, water is a symbol of purity and an essential element of baptism.
 As such, it plays a central role in the idea of Easter, being Christ delivering people from original sin.
 (It also happens that it falls during the Easter Octave, right after Maundy Thursday, when the current vintage of holy water is blessed for the year to come.)

-Secondly, Wet Monday is considered a courtship custom among young men and women.
+Secondly, Wet Monday in Poland is considered a courtship custom among young men and women.
 It’s supposed to be an occasion to socialize, especially for the men shy enough not to be able to talk to a girl but still audacious enough to splash her with water.
 In one variation of the custom, a girl can offer an egg to a boy to avoid being splashed, which could also count as a conversation starter.